Protecting what matters most

 Example – income protection cover

-David works as an IT manager for a distribution firm.
+David works as an IT manager.
 He earns a good wage and he lives a comfortable lifestyle.
-In the event of being unable to work due to illness, he would receive full pay for up to four weeks, but would then only receive Statutory Sick Pay and, later, state benefits.
+In the event of being unable to work due to illness, he would receive full pay for up to four weeks, but would then only receive statutory sick pay and, later, state benefits if he is eligible for them.
 He would not be able to continue to meet his commitments and may have to sell his flat should the illness continue into the long term.
 David might consider income protection to provide an ongoing income after his employer stops paying him.
 This could continue until his selected retirement age or, if he wanted to keep premiums down, for a limited term of, say, five years.

 Critical illness insurance

 Critical illness insurance pays a lump sum if you are diagnosed as suffering from a specified illness.
-Over 30 conditions may be covered, including some forms of serious cancers, heart attack and stroke.
+Over 30 conditions may be covered, including serious cancers, heart attack and stroke.
 Some providers may cover significantly more – even up to 100 different conditions.

-The advantage of critical illness insurance is the benefit is paid very early, shortly after diagnosis of the illness, although generally you must wait and survive 30 days from diagnosis – unlike the usual longer waiting periods of income protection.
+The advantage of critical illness insurance is the benefit is paid very early, shortly after diagnosis of the illness, without any significant delay – unlike the usual longer waiting periods of income protection.
 It is also in the form of a lump sum that can allow you to make rapid adjustments to your lifestyle and pay off loans.
 The main drawback is that this type of health insurance only covers a limited set of conditions.
-These are common disabilities, but critical illness insurance generally does not cover some important conditions, such as most mental illnesses.
+These are common disabilities, but critical illness insurance generally does not cover some important conditions, such as musculoskeletal pain and most mental illnesses.

 Accident, sickness and unemployment insurance

-Accident, sickness and unemployment (ASU) insurance pays monthly income for up to one or two years only if you cannot work because of illness, disability or unemployment.
+Accident, sickness and unemployment (ASU) insurance pays a monthly income for up to one or two years only if you cannot work because of illness, disability or unemployment.
 Some policies pay off any loan if you die.
 People often take out ASU insurance in conjunction with a loan.
 Policies usually last for the term of the loan or up to retirement age.
-The unemployment part of the insurance is generally limited to employees; self-employed people should not take out this part of the cover.
+The unemployment part of the insurance may be limited to employees; self-employed may not be able to take out this part of the cover.

 The final area to consider is medical insurance.
-These are policies that help you to afford the cost of private medical treatment.
+These policies help you to afford the cost of private medical treatment.

 Private medical insurance (PMI) pays for private health treatment.
 Depending on your budget, you choose what you want covered – just in-patient or day-patient treatment, or out-patient consultations and medical tests.
 PMI pays for the treatment of acute conditions only.
 It does not cover chronic conditions and pre-existing conditions may also be excluded.